euhiemf/member-platform/README.md

 	]
 }

-admin levels: normal admin, to just login to kge.nu/admin, and super admin that can change config.json by logging into github.com
+user levels: nothing and super admin that can change config.json by logging into github.com

 The super admin can create new apps, and new pages.